 The Cash Planning process should commence at the point where the draft budget is presented to the State House of Assembly (SHoA).
 The long-term target should be for all profiling and cash planning to be completed prior to the start of the budget implementation (i.e. prior to 1 January).
-It is important that any changes to budget post SHoA approval must be retrospectively adjusted in the profiling templates/model.
+It is important that any changes in the budget during SHoA consideration and approval must be retrospectively adjusted in the profiling templates/model.